sergeyklay/gstore/README.rst

     Print help message and quit.

   ``--token TOKEN``
     An authentication token for GitHub API requests.
-If not provided via CLI argument, then environment variable will be used.
+If not provided via this option, then environment variable will be used.
 The order of searching for a token in environment variables as follows (in order of precedence):

     #. ``GH_TOKEN``, ``GITHUB_TOKEN``
     #. ``GH_ENTERPRISE_TOKEN``, ``GITHUB_ENTERPRISE_TOKEN``

-    Setting these variables allows you not to not pass token directly via CLI argument and avoids storing it in the Shell history.
+    Setting these variables allows you not to not pass token directly via CLI and avoids storing it in the Shell history.

   ``--host HOST``
     The GitHub API hostname.
-If not provided via CLI argument, then ``GH_HOST`` environment variable will be used.
+If not provided via this options, then ``GH_HOST`` environment variable will be used.
 If environment variable is not set, ``api.github.com`` will be used.